FoxNineOne/PomoZorro/README.md

 - show/hide time input buttons
 - have slow flashing of screen elements when on pause mode.
 - have now playing information on footer bar
-- Implement curved progress bar to show timer progress
+  / Implement curved progress bar to show timer progress (to tweak and finish)
-- Implement "Skip to next mode" button
-- Implement progress bar over timer https://progressbarjs.readthedocs.io/en/latest/

-This is a bit of design nightmare at the moment, this is not a priority for me until I've completed the functionality

 If you wish to skip the clocks and enjoy music alone - https://www.youtube.com/channel/UCUYCs32W4hL2tM9R0FJdPNg